A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

 where the Jacobians are;

 and

 The linear model for a constant vehicle speed $(V)$ is expressed as;

-Since in this paper, the local longitudinal displacement is not controlled, we can remove the longitudinal equation from the model and proceed with the design using Linear Quadratic Regulator (LQR) methods for constant and time varying vehicle speeds.
-The latter one is implemented by using a simple gain scheduling method at the grid of the operating points.
+Since in this tutorial, the local longitudinal motion is not controlled, we can remove the longitudinal Equation from the model and proceed with the design of the Linear Quadratic Regulator (LQR) method for constant and time-varying vehicle speeds.
+The latter one is implemented by using a simple gain scheduling method at the grid of operating points.

 In the case of constant vehicle speed, we can write the lateral model as;

 Choosing the control with state feedback coefficients $(k_1, k_2)$ as gives us a combined state feedback; $\delta_{fb}=k_1y_e+k_2\psi_e$ and feed-forward; $\delta_{ff}=\delta_d$ controllers.
 The controlled system thus becomes;